yardnsm/.config/README.md

 ## Local dotfiles

 The installation script will look for a directory located at `~/dotfiles-local`.
-It'll create the appropriate symlinks and will run the local installation file if available (`~/dotfiles-local/install.sh`).
+It'll create the appropriate symlinks (for files ending with `.symlink`) and will run the local installation file if available (`~/dotfiles-local/install.sh`).

 In addition, available `.zsh` files in the local dotfiles directory will be sourced when the shell loads.
+Additional git configuration can be can be placed in `~/.gitconfig.local`

 ## License